← Blog

 Word's Track Changes was built for corporate document approval, not for writers who actually revise.

 There’s a blog post from 2015 by Matthew Wright called “Why I Think Track Changes Sucks as an Editing Tool.”
 He’s a New Zealand editor, and his core complaint is simple: Track Changes was designed for office workers passing memos back and forth, not for people doing real line-editing on prose.
-He’s right, and the situation hasn’t improved in the eleven years since he wrote it.

-Track Changes does one thing: it shows you what someone added and what someone deleted, inline, in a single linear diff.
-That’s useful if you’re a manager reviewing a contract and you want to see exactly which clauses your lawyer changed.
-It is almost useless if you’re a writer trying to revise.
+Track Changes does one thing: show you what someone added and what someone deleted, inline, in a single linear diff.
+That’s useful if you are a manager reviewing a contract and you want to see exactly which clauses your lawyer changed.

 The diff is not the point

 Track Changes can’t represent any of that.
 It shows you insertions and deletions on a single timeline.
 If you rewrite a sentence, Track Changes doesn’t show you “here are two versions of this sentence.”
-It shows you a red strikethrough of the old words and a blue insertion of the new words, jammed together in a way that makes both versions harder to read than either one alone.
+Instead, it shows you a red strikethrough of the old words and a blue insertion of the new words, jammed together in a way that makes both versions harder to read than either one alone.

 Scrivener tried, sort of